-In this Streetsmart interview, Steve Stein introduces and interviews William Irwin Thompson.
+In this StreetSmart Conversation, Steve Stein introduces and interviews William Irwin Thompson.
 William is an author that blends many genres including poetry, nonfiction, philosophy, and novels.
 Mr. Thompson explains his background and discusses the work he was involved in including starting the discussion on planetary thinking and green technology.
 He also discusses his opinion on how he would help people growing up with digital technology, and what his ideas means for the average person.

 Text Excerpt from the video:

 “Since I have the luxury of actually having you here.
 So who are you, William Irwin Thompson?